Home›Articles›How To›Property Appreciation

 Market Type Typical 5-Year CAGR

-Use a conservative rate for planning and an optimistic rate for upside scenario — run both through the calculator.
+Run a conservative rate for planning purposes and an optimistic rate for the upside scenario, both through the calculator.

 Step 3: Apply the Compound Appreciation Formula